Revenciel/ciels-tina-starter/README.md

 - Using SCSS for organized styling
 - Theme easily configurable using \_themes.scss, with all (or most) colors, fonts, and spacing using variables
 - Starter components that I find useful for any small business or non-profit website, including:
-  - Header component with user-friendly process for adding links
+  - Header component with user-friendly process for adding links internal or external links
+  - Custom Content block
+    - Display between 1-4 columns, each of which can contain rich-text, images, and YouTube embeds.
+    - Customize background according to theme options, or add a backgound image.
+  - Google Calendar embed block
   - Footer
   - _More components coming soon_